 Professional liability insurance or more commonly referred to as “errors and omissions” insurance is an indispensable coverage for any professional service provider in today’s ever-increasing litigious world.

-People today are more willing to take their grievances through the legal system weather they are warranted complaints or not.
+People today are more willing to take their grievances through the legal system whether they are warranted complaints or not.
 This is putting our professional service providers in a difficult position where they need to make sure that they have insurance coverage for any legal fees to defend themselves, or worse, to pay any settlements that may have been ruled against them.

 If your business provides any professional services to the public, it will be worth your time to read more about how professional liability insurance can help protect you, your family, your business, and even your employees.